Related Topics

 2. The Inflation Reduction Act has helped lower Medicare Part D costs—and there’s more to come

-The Inflation Reduction Act of 2022 introduced many important changes for Part D enrollees.
-As of 2024, LIS/Extra Help further reduced out-of-pocket costs for people with incomes between 135-150% of the Federal Poverty Level (FPL).
-The program eliminated “partial” subsidies and replaced them with “full” subsidies.
-Now, enrollees no longer pay a premium if they're enrolled in a benchmark plan.
-They also have no deductible and fixed, lower copayments (up to $4.50 for generic and $11.20 for brand-name drugs in 2024).
+Now, beneficiaries no longer pay a premium if they're enrolled in a benchmark plan.
+They also have no deductible and fixed, lower copayments (up to $4.90 for generic and $12.15 for brand-name drugs in 2025).

 In addition, the Limited Income Newly Eligible Transition (LINET) program became permanent in 2024.
-LINET provides immediate but temporary Part D prescription drug coverage for low-income Medicare enrollees who qualify for LIS/Extra Help but have no drug coverage.
+LINET provides immediate but temporary Part D prescription drug coverage for low-income Medicare beneficiaries who qualify for LIS/Extra Help but have no drug coverage.
 This benefit is available for up to two months until a person enrolls in a Medicare drug plan.

 People who receive both Medicare and Medicaid benefits ("dual eligibles") are automatically enrolled in LINET.
 If you're not dual-eligible but think you may qualify for LINET, ask your pharmacist.